-Foz is the most sophisticated district of Oporto, with a multitude of ocean-front bars, cafés, clubs and restaurants.
+Foz is the most sophisticated district of Porto, with a multitude of ocean-front bars, cafés, clubs and restaurants.

 This area retains a village-like feel, but eventually when the waterfront avenue becomes Avenida do Brasil, the wide open spaces, big attractive houses, beaches, and cafés give it the look of a resort.

-The beachfront cafés remain open and popular during the winter, and locals come here to jog, ride a bike, skate, or socialize especially on Sunday mornings.
-The café Praia da Luz is a favorite and also recommend for a drink at night.
+The beachfront cafés remain open and popular during the winter, and locals come here to jog, ride a bike, skate, or socialize, especially on Sunday mornings.

 Most of the beaches here are dotted with outcrops of rocks, so they are not recommended for swimming.
 But they're a great escape in the city, allowing you to lie on the sand and get your feet wet in the warmer summer months.

 After the 3km (just under 2 miles) of beach, you reach Castelo do Queijo, a fortress dating from 1661.
-It is reached by a drawbridge, and cannon inside point towards the sea.
+It's reached by a drawbridge, and cannon inside point towards the sea.

 From the fortress you can walk to the enormous Parque da Cidade, the biggest park in Oporto.
 It has a variety of landscapes, with parts looking like a forest with lakes.
 Many locals come here to exercise and use its shady spots to picnic.

-Getting there: Bus #1 from outside São Bento Station
+Getting there: Tram 1 from outside São Francisco Church